 TEL AVIV and JERUSALEM—Non-state groups have ballistic missiles, distant neighbors are refining weapons-grade uranium, long-range rockets can now hit anywhere in Israel and there are few governments that can be held responsible for any act of war or terror in the Middle East.
 With that kind of environment, planning a defense budget takes on nightmarish qualities since any misplaced priority can have effects that stretch for years.
 The multi-part effort begins with an intelligence ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Israeli Defense Budget Attracts Debate".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Israeli Defense Budget Attracts Debate".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.